odysseyindia/odyssey-tours/content/english/tim/itineraries/ladakh/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/ladakh/cities/leh/excursions/full-day-excursion-to-shey-thiksey-and-hemis/
+        title: Full day excursion to Shey, Thiksey and Hemis
         content: >-
           Shey is the oldest of the three monasteries near Leh, and is not in regular use.
 The monastery contains a two-storey-high statue of the